-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stillwater is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Stillwater isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stillwater are a mix of both white- and blue-collar jobs.
 Overall, Stillwater is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Stillwater who work in sales jobs (15.60%), office and administrative support (14.18%), and teaching (7.18%).
+There are especially a lot of people living in Stillwater who work in sales jobs (15.07%), office and administrative support (14.30%), and management occupations (7.45%).

 Stillwater’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.